 Chocolate is good for your health!

-Food lovers cannot get enough chocolate, which is quite convenient because chocolate has lots of benefits 😊 Here we take a closer look with nutritionist Anthony Berthou.
+Food lovers cannot seem to get enough chocolate, which is quite convenient because chocolate has lots of benefits 😊 On this article, we take a closer look with nutritionist Anthony Berthou.

 Understanding what goes into chocolate